-- a.
+a.
 For each appeal hearing the Appeal Panel will consist of one academic staff member as chair and two students.
 All Appeal Panel members (academic staff members and students) will be elected by GFC.
-In selecting members of the Appeal Panel, GFC will attempt to keep the membership of the Appeal Panel as broadly representative as possible given the available pool of candidates. - b.
-GFC will elect a roster of up to seven academic staff members to serve as chairs of
+In selecting members of the Appeal Panel, GFC will attempt to keep the membership of the Appeal Panel as broadly representative as possible given the available pool of candidates.

-- particular appeal hearings ("Roster of chairs").
-The Appeal Panel chairs will serve a term of up to four years and are eligible for re-election. - c.
-GFC will elect a roster of up to ten undergraduate students and six graduate students ("Roster of Students").
+- b.
+GFC will elect a roster of up to seven academic staff members to serve as Chairs of particular appeal hearings ("roster of Chairs").
+The Appeal Panel Chairs will serve a term of up to four years and are eligible for re-election. - c.
+GFC will elect a roster of up to ten undergraduate students and six graduate students ("roster of students").
 All student members will be elected to serve a term of up to two years and are eligible for re-election. - d.
 When constituting the Appeal Panel, members will be chosen from the rosters listed above.
-The Appeals and Compliance Coordinator will endeavour to ensure that the Appeal Panel chair and members are impartial and free from conflicts of interest. - e.
+The Appeals and Compliance Coordinator will endeavour to ensure that the Appeal Panel Chair and members are impartial and free from conflicts of interest. - e.
 No Appeal Panel member in a hearing will be from a Faculty which is a party to the dispute.
-Students in any joint Degree program will not be called upon to hear appeals that arise from any of the Faculties involved in their joint program - f.
+Students in any joint degree program will not be called upon to hear appeals that arise from any of the Faculties involved in their joint program - f.
 When an appeal hearing involves an undergraduate student, the Appeal Panel will include at least one undergraduate student.
 When an appeal hearing involves a graduate student, the Appeal Panel will include at least one graduate student.
 For the purposes of selection and service on the Appeal Panel, graduate students are considered to be from the Faculty where they receive supervision.
 Students who are in any joint graduate/undergraduate degree program (e.g., the joint MBA/LLB program) are considered to be graduate students for the purpose of service and selection on the Appeal Panel. - g.
-Any Appeal Panel member who has been called to serve on the Appeal Panel for a particular case must complete their service on that case even if their term on an Appeal Panel expires or, in the case of student members, a student graduates or changes status from undergraduate to graduate.
+Any Appeal Panel member who has been called to serve on the Appeal Panel for a particular case must complete their service on that case even if their term on an Appeal Panel expires or, in the case of student members, a student graduates or changes status from undergraduate to graduate. - h.
+If all Appeal Panel Chairs are unable to serve, the Appeals and Compliance Coordinator may complete an Appeal Panel by selecting a member of the General Faculties Council Academic Appeals Committee ("GFC AAC") Panel of Chairs. - i.
+If all student members from the roster of students are unable to serve, the Appeals and Compliance Coordinator may complete an Appeal Panel by selecting either one full-time undergraduate student or one full-time graduate student, from the GFC AAC Panel of Students.